apache/jena-site/source/documentation/tdb/architecture.md

 The node table stores the representation of RDF terms (except for inlined value - see below).
 It provides two mappings from Node to NodeId and from NodeId to Node.
-This is sometimes called a dictionary.

 The Node to NodeId mapping is used during data loading and when converting constant terms in queries from their Jena Node